anthony-walker/euler1D/README.md

 decompose.py - use this file to decompose the domain if desired.
 node.py - this file is used by the domain class.
 Essentially, domain is a
           multidimensional tuple of node objects
+### misc
+This folder contains former code and other files that are no longer in use